 Open 8:30am to 9pm, Monday to Thursday, closed on Friday, open 8:30am to 9pm, Saturday and Sunday

-The Australian Government’s Department of Foreign Affairs and Trade advises Australians to think seriously about travelling to West Bank and Gaza because of the high levels of risk in these regions.
+The Australian Government’s Department of Foreign Affairs and Trade advises Australians to think seriously about travelling to the West Bank and Gaza because of the high levels of risk in these regions.
 If you go, make sure you do you research in advance, take due safety precautions and have contingency plans in place.

-There can be frequent power disruptions in West Bank and Gaza, so don’t expect fund transfers to come through immediately.
+There can be frequent power disruptions in the West Bank and Gaza, so don’t expect fund transfers to come through immediately.
 Remain particularly vigilant during Muslim and Jewish religious holidays such as Ramadan, Rosh Hashana and Pesach.

 A risk of violent confrontation at checkpoints exists.
 Avoid traffic congestion at areas where options to leave are limited.Back to top